frederic-perez/AmE-dictionary/data/idioms.md

 __freebooter__ _n_ A person who pillages and plunders, especially a pirate.
 __frenemy__
 __fresh legs__ In sports, one or more substitute players who have not yet participated in a given game or match, thus having more energy than the players they are replacing. _Their offense is completely wearing out our defense—it’s time to get some fresh legs on the field!_
-__fresh-faced__ Of or having an appearance of health, vitality, and/or youthfulness.
+__fresh-faced__ :two: Of or having an appearance of health, vitality, and/or youthfulness. _After a good night’s sleep, he woke up fresh-faced and feeling like a million bucks._
-__Freudian slip__ Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
+__Freudian slip__ :two: Any inadvertent verbal or written mistake that reveals, or can be construed as revealing, an unconscious or repressed intention, belief, thought, attitude, etc.
 __Friendsgiving__ :two: A Thanksgiving celebration among friends.
 It often takes place near Thanksgiving, rather than on the actual holiday. _I always have Friendsgiving with my college roommates the week before Thanksgiving._
 __frigging__ :dart: _rude slang_ An intensifier used as a milder alternative to “fucking.”
 “Friggin’” is also commonly used. _Why are you so frigging late?
 You’d better have a good excuse._
-__from a mile away__ Well or far in advance; exceptionally easily. _That movie was so corny, you could tell what was going to happen from a mile away!_
+__from a mile away__ :two: Well or far in advance; exceptionally easily. _That movie was so corny, you could tell what was going to happen from a mile away!_
 __from bad to worse__
 __from rags to riches__ From being poor to being wealthy.
 __from the get-go__